 - If the scope of the project does not change, we will NEVER charge more than we quoted.

-- If the project scope changes (as it often does) we will inform the client and either agree an additional fee for the new scope, or complete the project to the current scope and introduce the change in the next body of work.
+- If the project scope changes (as it often does) we will inform the client and either agree on an additional fee for the new scope or complete the project to the current scope and introduce the change in the next body of work.